astoeckel/nengo-bio/README.md

-# NengoBio ‒ Biologically plausible Nengo models
+# NengoBio ‒ Biologically (more) plausible Nengo models

 > **⚠ Warning:** This project is work-in progress.
 Everything described here, including the name of the project and the API, is subject to change.